Plain English Breakdown

 - Allows landlords to leave the items where they are, store them safely, or keep them for their own use.

-- Prohibits landlords from charging tenants storage fees if the tenant picks up the items within 15 days of receiving the notice or 18 days after it was mailed.
+- Prohibits landlords from charging tenants for storage if the tenant picks up the item within 15 days of receiving the notice or 18 days after it was mailed.

 Who It Names or Affects